 - Residency.
 You need to be a Canadian citizen or resident.

 - Bank account.
 You need an active bank account.

 Can I get a $300 payday loan with bad credit?

-You can.
+Yes, you can get a $300 payday loan with bad credit.
 Payday loans have lenient eligibility requirements.
 Instead of focusing on your credit score, lenders will look at your income.
 If you can demonstrate that you have steady income, payday lenders can approve you for a $300 loan.

 Can I get a $300 loan with no credit check?

 Yes, it’s possible to get a $300 loan with no credit check from a selection of payday lenders in Canada who do no do credit checks, such as Money Mart.
 If a payday lender does not check your credit, it’ll focus on your income.
 You’ll need to provide copies of your bank statements and/or pay stubs to show the lender you have the means to repay your $300 loan.